 It’s important to consider yourself as a vital and important participant in the University community.
 You are a scholar being educated by scholars, and protecting your reputation as such means diligently practicing the academic respect appropriate to your station.

 In the plainest terms, this means acting responsibly, fairly, and honestly in all classes under all circumstances.
-This includes, for instance:
+Students sometimes find themselves tempted to violate standards of academic integrity in situations such as the following:

 Violation Review Process